 Expense categorization and vendor management

 Properly classified expense enhances the comprehension of profitability.
 Separate normal operating expenses from capital improvements.
 Set clear thresholds and capitalization policies so everyone knows when to capitalize an expenditure versus expense it.
-Consolidate vendor contracts and payment terms to minimize late fees and optimize predictable cash flow.
+Consolidate vendor contracts and payment terms to minimize late fee and optimize predictable cash flow.

 Capitalization, depreciation, and improvements